 Paddle Boarder, Runner, Adventurer (Auckland)

-Stacey Huston (nee Smith) is a self confessed active mum to her daughter Kaia, and with baby number two on the way things are busier than ever in this working mums life!
+Stacey Huston (nee Smith) is a self confessed active mum to her daughter Kaia and son Bodhi.

-So far 2017 has seen Stacey achieve 2nd in the half marathon at the World Masters Games just five months post the birth of Kaia, and 6th in Team Zeenya Girls at the Whangamata 6hr Adventure Race (baby bump and all).
+In 2017 Stacey achieved 2nd in the half marathon at the World Masters Games just five months post the birth of Kaia, and 6th in Team Zeenya Girls at the Whangamata 6hr Adventure Race (baby bump and all).

 In 2016 Stacey placed 4th at the NZ National SUP Champs, completed the Spirited Women's Team Adventure Race in 8hrs, placed first in her age group at the Olukai 13km SUP Race in Maui, Hawaii and took first place in the mixed teams at the ThermaTech 3D Rotorua 25km Multisport Race.